 Backcountry or touring boots are designed for skiing outside of the resort.
-They are built to be manageable while skinning uphill or even mountaineering to the top of the mountain or run you wish to ski.
-These boots have more flexibility to allow for a natural walking motion and are lighter in weight.
+They are built to be manageable while skinning uphill, or even mountaineering to the top of the mountain or run you wish to ski.

 A soft flex in the range of 75-85 is a good range for beginner skiers.
 This will allow your foot and leg to move and flex with limited resistance.
-A medium flex of about 85-110 is good for intermediate skiers that want a bit more performance and control out of their ski boots.
+A medium flex of about 85-110 is suitable for intermediate skiers who want more performance and control from their ski boots.

-Liners are another important ski boot element.
+Liners are another critical ski boot element.
 They provide warmth, comfort, and additional performance.
-As such, great models tend to use them.
-If you don’t like what your boot has, you can always get customized liners that will work in just about any shell and match your individual needs.
+If you don’t like what your boot comes with from the manufacturer, you can always get customized liners that will work in just about any shell and match your individual needs.

 Thermoformable liners use the pressure and heat of your feet to mold and match their shape.
-These liners need to be broken in over the course of a few days on the mountain.
+These liners need to be broken in over a few days on the mountain.
 However, once fully formed, they provide solid performance and comfort.

 Always pay attention to any additional features your boots might have.
 Some models come with a changeable buckle or connection that allows for more flexibility.
 Those are good features to have if you plan on doing any hike-to or backcountry skiing.